Traditional Chinese Medicine Cupping: What is It?

 As Traditional Chinese Medicine evolved, so did cupping.
 Bamboo, stone jars, and animal horns were eventually replaced with the specialized glass cups used today.
 Although cupping was practiced for centuries in China, it became an official therapeutic modality in hospitals during the 1950s.
 To this day, cupping remains a hallmark offering of Chinese Medicine, along with other soft-tissue modalities like Gua Sha and of course, acupuncture.

 Rest assured, the good news is you do not need to be a pop icon or professional athlete to benefit from cupping.
-To see if cupping is right for you, here is everything you need to know.
+Here’s some important information to see if see cupping works fine for you.
 So let’s break it down.

 cupping joint pain